Bathack-1/auto_bazaar/README.md

 i am far from done, so it dosnt work atm, but working on it

 the variables and functions are written in Norwegian btw, so it is not very english friendly

+You are more than welcome to contribute, but please prioritize readability over speed